 Gentle Birth, Gentle Mothering – Sarah J Buckley MD

 Sarah Buckley is a highly respected doctor and her advocation of undisturbed, normal birth is backed up with the science in this book.
 She explains how our hormones work to birth our babies, how to make hospital environments work for you, and lays out detailed information about your choices in birthing.
+She has a unique perspective, due to being a medical doctor who has homebirthed her children.

 The First Forty Days – Heng Ou